raspberrypilearning/lego-plotter/en/step_3.md

 The pen arm should move up away from the motor.

-Keep increasing this position value in small intervals until the arm apporachs the limit of how far in can travel or the position value reaches 350 degrees (you don't want the motor to complete more than one whole revolution as you'd then also need to keep track of how many rotations had occured to calculate the change required to move to the next position).
+Keep increasing this position value in small intervals until the arm approaches the limit of how far in can travel or the position value reaches 350 degrees (you don't want the motor to complete more than one whole revolution as you'd then also need to keep track of how many rotations had occurred to calculate the change required to move to the next position).

 In the positive y direction, you need to make sure that enough of the toothed bar remains in contact with the the black cog on which it sits.